Following the tragic fire at Grenfell Tower in Kensington, London, we’ve spoken to a number of customers who contacted us for advice and reassurance.

 I’ve heard cladding mentioned.
 Has Riverside installed cladding and is it safe?

-High-rise buildings: We own one high-rise block in Bromley, London, and no cladding has been fitted there.
+We own one tower block in Bromley, London, and no cladding has been fitted there.
 We have contacted all the customers in that block to reassure them and answer any questions they might have.
+We also own or manage eight other properties that are six storeys or above.
+These have also been checked and we have communicated with customers in these buildings as well.

-The fire detection system in that block is tested regularly and is in good working order.
-The building is safe and the annual Fire Risk Assessment was completed on 17 May 2017.
-Weekly checks are also carried out, and we will continue to work with residents to make sure any advice from London Fire Brigade is followed closely.
+Fire detection systems in these buildings are tested regularly and are in good working order.
+The buildings are safe and Fire Risk Assessments have been undertaken within the necessary timeframes.
+Weekly checks are also carried out, and we will continue to work with residents to make sure any advice from the Department of Communities and Local Government and the fire service is followed closely.

 What if I live in a house and I’ve had external wall insulation installed?

-The specifications for this material meet building regulations and it will be a completely different product to the kind of cladding used at Grenfell Tower.
+The specifications for this material meet building regulations and it is a completely different product to the kind of cladding used at Grenfell Tower.
 The government and fire service have not raised any concerns related to these other types of cladding.

 What is a ‘stay put’ fire policy and is there one in my block?